kefio/Multi-Agent-Customer-Support/README.md

 - **OpenAI**: For language models and embedding capabilities
 - **Streamlit**: For the intuitive web interface framework

+## 🤖 AI-Generated Documentation

+**Note:** This README and the comprehensive code comments throughout the project have been automatically generated using AI assistance.
+The documentation aims to provide clear, detailed explanations of the system architecture, usage patterns, and implementation details to help developers understand and extend the codebase effectively.

 ## 📞 Support

 For questions, issues, or feature requests: